-Scottish Ministers are required to report delivery of the Forestry Strategy to the Scottish Parliament every three years.
+Scottish Ministers report on delivery of the Forestry Strategy to the Scottish Parliament every 3 years.
 The first report is due by the end of 2022.

 A set of high-level indicators has been identified to track progress against the strategy.
 The indicators have been selected to cover a range of the strategy’s activities.
 Together they'll demonstrate progress towards the strategy’s 10-year objectives.

 - Total area of forests and woodlands

 - Area of UK Woodland Assurance Standard certified forests and woodland

 - Area of forests and woodland covered by management plans

 - Number of community groups that own and lease forests and woodland

 - Economic contribution of forestry to the Scottish economy